andrewjahn/AndysBrainBook/docs/OpenScience/OS/fMRIPrep.rst

 ::

-  singularity build $HOME/fmriprep-20.1.0rc1.simg docker://poldracklab/fmriprep:20.1.0rc1
+  singularity build $HOME/fmriprep.simg docker://poldracklab/fmriprep:latest

 fMRIPrep Installation Option #2: Docker
 ***************************

 Assuming that you do not have Docker installed, go to the Docker `installation page <https://docs.docker.com/install/>`__ and select the download for your operating system.
 Once downloaded, click on the Docker.dmg installer and drag the Docker icon into your Applications (you may need your computer's admin password for this). **Be sure to click the Docker icon to open it**.

+Click on the Docker icon and select *Preferences*, followed by *Advanced*.
+You will want to increase the CPUs and Memory, as fMRIPrep is quite computationally expensive.
+Once selected, click on the *Apply & Restart* button.

 At this point the docker command should now be in your $PATH, and you can type the following into the terminal to build the container:

 ::